dereknovak/JS225-LS/study_guide.md

 ### [[Prototype]]

-- The `[[Prototype]]` property is built-in with every object in JavaScript and references the object's prototype.
+- `[[Prototype]]` is an internal slot built-in with every object in JavaScript that references the object's prototype, allowing for *prototype chaining*.
 - Use `Object.getPrototypeOf` to find immediate relative on prototype chain.
 - Use `Object.prototype.isPrototypeOf` to see if an object is anywhere on the prototype chain.
 - Use `Object.prototype.hasOwnProperty` to determine if the origin of a property belongs to the calling object.